braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/xamarin/initial_sdk_setup.md

 #### Option 2: Source

-The second integration method is to include the binding source found [here][3].
+The second integration method is to include the [binding source][3].
 Under `appboy-component\src\android` you will find our binding source code; adding a project reference to the ```AppboyPlatform.XamarinAndroidBinding.csproj``` in your Xamarin application will cause the binding to be built with your project and provide you access to the Braze Android SDK.

 >  The Braze Nuget package depends on the [`Xamarin.Android.Support.v4`][12] Nuget package.